sematic-ai/sematic/docs/container-images.md

 - It can actually speed up container download to re-use the same image, as Kubernetes nodes will only download the image once and have it cached for re-use in other steps in the pipeline.
-- It can quickly become tricky to remember what dependencies are goint to be available in which step.
+- It can quickly become tricky to remember what dependencies are going to be available in which step.
 When you have a single python interpreter executing all your code, all the dependencies are available everywhere.
 We want to bring this intuitive experience to the cloud.